Rasool Rayani, Board Chair

 Grace Wong Sneddon

-Chuck Burkett, CA, CFP, TEP, President Honorary Governors
+Chuck Burkett, FCA, CFP, TEP, President Honorary Governors

 Chuck Burkett owns and operates a firm of Chartered Accountants in Victoria.
 Educated at the University of Manitoba where he received a Bachelor of Commerce degree, Chuck’s career in Winnipeg and Victoria has focused on tax and estate planning for owner-managed companies as well as high net-worth families.